 - Measure the newborn’s head circumference at birth and at hourly intervals for four hours.

 - Examine the newborn for scalp swelling consistent with caput, subgaleal hematoma, or cephalohematoma.

 - If physical signs demonstrate possible newborn compromise, notify the physician and monitor blood pressure, heart rate, and vital signs.

 - Check the newborn’s hematocrit.

-Our study revealed recurring themes in cases with adverse outcomes alleging delays in treatment of fetal distress.
+As shown in Figure 1, our studies revealed recurring themes in cases with adverse outcomes alleging delays in treatment of fetal distress.